Tangent Maps and Tangent Groupoid for Carnot Manifolds: The Tangent Groupoid of a Carnot Manifold

 \begin{remark} Much like we can associate a Lie algebra with any Lie group, with any differentiable groupoid $\cG$ is associated a Lie algebroid (see, e.g., \cite{Ma:LMS05}).
 In particular, this is important in the context of the pseudodifferential calculus on groupoids (see, e.g., \cite{ALN:AnnMath07, DS:AdvM14, LMN:DocMath00, MP:CRAS97, NWX:Pacific99, Va:JFA06}).
 Recall that a Lie algebroid structure on a vector bundle $A$ over a manifold $M$ is given by \begin{enumerate} \item[(i)] A Lie bracket on the space of sections $C^{\infty}(M,A)$.

-\item[(ii)] An anchor map $\rho:A\rightarrow TM$, i.e., a vector bundle map satisfying Leibniz's rule. \end{enumerate} For a differentiable groupoid $\cG$ the associated Lie algebroid $A\cG$ is a vector bundle over the unit space $M=\cG^{(0)}$ and the anchor map is given by the differential of the source map.
-In the case of the tangent groupoid $\cG_{H}M$ of a Carnot manifold $(M,H)$ we thus obtain a fibration of manifold with boundary $A \cG_{H}M\rightarrow M\times \R$, where Here $\fg M$ is the tangent Lie algebra bundle of $(M,H)$ and $\pi^{*}TM$ is the pullback of $TM$ by the first factor projection $M\times \R^*\rightarrow M$. \end{remark}
+\item[(ii)] An anchor map $\rho:A\rightarrow TM$, i.e., a vector bundle map satisfying Leibniz's rule. \end{enumerate} For a differentiable groupoid $\cG$ the associated Lie algebroid $A\cG$ is the vertical bundle $\ker (r')$ of the range map restricted to the unit space $M=\cG^{(0)}$, and the anchor map is given by the differential of the source map.
+In the case of the tangent groupoid $\cG_{H}M$ of a Carnot manifold $(M,H)$ we thus obtain a vector bundle $A \cG_{H}M\rightarrow M\times \R$, where Here $\fg M$ is the tangent Lie algebra bundle of $(M,H)$ and $\pi^{*}TM$ is the pullback of $TM$ by the first factor projection $M\times \R^*\rightarrow M$. \end{remark}

 \begin{remark} It would be very interesting to extend the construction of the tangent groupoid of a Carnot manifold to the setup of non-equiregular Carnot-Carath\'eodory manifolds.
 In this case the tangent group at a singular point $a$ is the quotient of the Carnot manifold tangent group $GM(a)$ by a finite group (see, e.g., \cite{Be:Tangent}).
-Therefore, we should expect the tangent groupoid to be a manifold whose boundary has the structure of an orbifold. \end{remark}
+Therefore, we should expect the tangent groupoid to be a manifold with orbifold-type singularities. \end{remark}